-Second, the calibration mixer is used to calibrate the test system.
+Second, one of these calibration mixers is used to calibrate the test system.
 During the calibration, the calibration mixer is the through standard.
-Since the calibration mixer has been characterized, its effects can be removed.
+Since the calibration mixer has been fully characterized, its effects can be removed.

 The effects of the through standard are removed by modifying error-terms extracted from the network analyzer.
-The calibration mixer data file along with additional measured data are used to modify the extracted errorterms.
+The calibration mixer data files along with additional measured data are used to modify the extracted error-terms.
 These modified error terms are imported back into the network analyzer where the calibration calculations are performed.
 Therefore, the network analyzer perform all the error-correction calculations, but the external computer is used to modify the error terms.